Professional Health Program

 We encourage applicants to explore all outside funding options.
 Since September 1995, many Access Program applicants brought funding from outside sources which included Band Sponsorship, Study Assistance for Social Allowance Recipients (SASAR), scholarships and bursaries.

-Students with insufficient outside funding have applied to the Manitoba Student Financial Assistance Program.
+Students with insufficient outside funding have applied to Manitoba Student Aid.

 Financial Support Staff and Counsellors provide consultation.